When working with Python for AI software, you'll often encounter pip

 . pip

-is a tool for installing Python packages, while venv
+is a package installer for Python, while venv

-helps you create isolated environments to avoid software conflicts.
-This tutorial will teach you how to use them and guide you through installing PyTorch (a commonly used AI tool) with support for different CUDA versions (11.8, 12.4, 12.6).
-Don't worry, I'll guide you step by step, so even beginners can learn!
+allows you to create isolated environments to avoid software conflicts.
+This tutorial will teach you how to use them and guide you through installing PyTorch (a popular AI tool) with support for different CUDA versions (11.8, 12.4, and 12.6).
+Don't worry, we'll go step by step, so even beginners can follow along!

 Step 1: Understanding Common pip Commands and Error Handling